aws-samples/sagemaker-ssh-helper/README.md

 Successfully registered the instance with AWS SSM using Managed instance-id: mi-1234567890abcdef0
 ```

-To fetch the instance IDs from the logs in an automated way, call the Python method of `ssh_wrapper`,
+To fetch the instance IDs in an automated way, call the Python method of `ssh_wrapper`,
 as mentioned in the previous step:

 ```python